viksl/Godot-Navigation-Agents-Demo/README.md

 Run the tech demo, click on the FAQ button at the very top.

 ### Support
-If you would like to support me you can check my game NodalBastion on Steam https://store.steampowered.com/app/3944520/NodalBastion/ and give it a wishlist if you like it, thank you <3.
+If you would like to support me you can check my game NodalBastion on Steam https://store.steampowered.com/app/3944520/NodalBastion/ and give it a wishlist, thank you <3.